uoftgasa/uoftgasa.github.io/markdown/index.md

 ### GASA Positions

 To see who currently holds these positions, check the [GASA website](http://www.astro.utoronto.ca/~gasa/).
+- **Executive Team**
-- **President**
+	- President
 		- Leader of GASA, the president represents GASA in department discussion (particularly faculty meetings), and serves as a first point of contact for anyone wishing to solicit graduate student opinion or support.
-- **Treasurer**
+	- Treasurer
 		- The treasurer is responsible for maintaining access to GASA finances, subject to additional approval of the president.
 The treasurer makes regular reports on the status of GASA finances.
-- **Secretary**
+	- Secretary
 		- The secretary is responsible for recording events relevant to GASA and disseminating notes to the membership.
-- **Internal Committees**
+- **Internal Positions/Committees**
 	- Mediation Committee
+	- Talk Show Host
 	- Course Committee
+	- Mini Course Coordinatory
 	- Professional Development Committee
 	- Mental Health Committee
 	- Social Committee
+- **Social Positions**
+	-
 - **Representatives to external committees/organizations**
 	- CASCA Rep
 	- GSU Rep